raushanKumar-0526/project2/Readme.md

 # project 2

-this is repo is created using local machnine.
+this repo is created using local machnine.